russrimm/Copilot-Studio-Azure-AI-Foundry-Agile-Framework/security-compliance-governance/Application Lifecycle Management/power-pipelines-alm-guide.md

    - Run a manual deployment to verify custom actions work as expected
    - Check logs to troubleshoot any issues

+### Gated Extensions and Step Started Triggers

+Gated extensions allow you to implement approval checkpoints at critical stages of your deployment pipeline.
+Understanding when to use each type is essential for implementing effective governance.

+1. **Available Gated Extensions**:
+   - **Pre-export step**: Runs before solutions are exported from the source environment
+   - **Pre-deployment step**: Runs before solutions are imported into the target environment
+   - **Post-deployment step**: Runs after solutions are imported into the target environment

+2. **When to Use Pre-Export Gates**:
+   - **Quality assurance**: Ensure only properly tested components are exported
+   - **Dependency validation**: Check that all required dependencies are included
+   - **Metadata inspection**: Validate solution components meet organizational standards
+   - **Versioning verification**: Ensure proper version increments before packaging
+   - **Security reviews**: Verify no security anti-patterns are present in solution

+3. **When to Use Pre-Deployment Gates**:
+   - **Environment readiness**: Check if target environment meets prerequisites
+   - **Configuration validation**: Verify environment variables and connection references
+   - **Resource allocation**: Ensure sufficient capacity for deployment
+   - **Change window confirmation**: Verify deployment falls within approved time windows
+   - **Impact analysis**: Assess potential impact on existing processes

+4. **When to Use Post-Deployment Gates**:
+   - **Validation testing**: Run automated tests to verify functionality
+   - **Performance checks**: Measure performance after deployment
+   - **User notification**: Inform stakeholders of completed deployment
+   - **Documentation updates**: Trigger updates to system documentation
+   - **Monitoring setup**: Configure monitoring for new components

+5. **Step Started Triggers**:
+   - Step Started triggers allow you to execute custom logic when specific deployment steps begin
+   - To configure:
+     - Navigate to **Pipelines** → your pipeline → **Settings** → **Advanced settings**
+     - Under **Extensions**, select the appropriate step type
+     - Click **+ Add extension**
+     - Select your extension type (Cloud Flow, Custom API, CLI)
+     - Configure when the extension should run

+6. **Pre-Export Step Required Setting**:
+   - When enabled, this setting requires the pre-export step to complete successfully before solutions can be exported
+   - **When to enable**:
+     - In environments with strict quality or security requirements
+     - When solution exports must follow standardized processes
+     - When automated validations are essential before packaging solutions
+   - To enable:
+     - Go to **Pipelines** → your pipeline → **Settings** → **Advanced settings**
+     - Under **Solution export**, enable **Pre-export step required**
+     - Click **Save**

+7. **Pre-Deployment Step Required Setting**:
+   - When enabled, this setting requires the pre-deployment step to complete successfully before solutions can be imported
+   - **When to enable**:
+     - For production environments with change management requirements
+     - When target environments require specific validations before deployment
+     - When compliance or regulatory requirements mandate pre-deployment checks
+   - To enable:
+     - Go to **Pipelines** → your pipeline → **Settings** → **Advanced settings**
+     - Under **Solution import**, enable **Pre-deployment step required**
+     - Click **Save**

+8. **Using Gated Extensions for Compliance and Governance**:
+   - Implement pre-export gates to enforce development standards
+   - Use pre-deployment gates to ensure proper change management
+   - Configure post-deployment gates for validation and documentation
+   - Create a comprehensive audit trail of all deployment activities
+   - Combine with approval requirements for multi-layered governance

 ## Troubleshooting

 ### Troubleshooting